Tigers vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 - The Tigers have played as the underdog in 10 of their past 10 games and have gone 1-9 in those contests.

-- When it comes to the total, the Tigers and their foes are 3-7-0 in their last 10 contests.
+- When it comes to the over/under, the Tigers and their opponents are 3-7-0 in their last 10 games.

-- The Tigers have not covered a spread in any of their past 10 games (four of those games had a spread).
+- The Tigers have failed to cover the spread in any of their last 10 matchups (four of those games had a spread).

 Tigers Betting Records & Stats

-- The Tigers have been chosen as underdogs in 53 games this year and have walked away with the win 20 times (37.7%) in those games.
+- The Tigers have come away with 20 wins in the 54 contests they have been listed as the underdogs in this season.

-- Detroit has entered 46 games this season as the underdog by +110 or more and is 18-28 in those contests.
+- Detroit has a record of 3-7, a 30% win rate, when it's set as an underdog of +180 or more by sportsbooks this season.

-- Bookmakers have implied with the moneyline set for this matchup that the Tigers have a 47.6% chance of pulling out a win.
+- Oddsmakers have implied with the moneyline set for this matchup that the Tigers have a 35.7% chance of pulling out a win.

 - The Tigers have posted a record of 3-6-0 against the spread this season.